orsinium/notes/notes-python/contracts.md

     return left + right
 ```

-The aren't perfect and can be too complicated but what is most important is now humans and machines know much more about your code.
+Type annotations aren't perfect and can be too complicated.
+However what is most important is now humans and machines know much more about your code.
 You can run [mypy](https://github.com/python/mypy) and check that you haven't made type errors.
 And the thing is it's not only about catching type errors.
 Now we can use [hypothesis-auto](https://timothycrosley.github.io/hypothesis-auto/) wrapper around hypothesis.
 It will infer parameters types and explain names and types of parameters to Hypothesis.
 So, instead of writing `hypothesis.given(left=strategies.text(), right=strategies.text())` we can just say `hypothesis_auto.auto_pytest(cat)`.

 ```python
 import hypothesis_auto